[1] "data.frame"

 ## 3 6 3 3 2 croatica

 12.1.6.
-Internal representation#
+Internal representation

 Objects of the S3 class data.frame are erected on lists of vectors of the same length or matrices with identical row counts.
 Each list element defines a column or column group.
+Apart from class, data frames must be equipped with the following special attributes:

 • names – a character vector (as usual in any named list) that gives the column labels,